FingerlessGlov3s/OPNsensePIAWireguard/README.md

      1. Click the plus button at the bottom right of the table
      2. Enter `*/5` in the minute box
      3. Enter `*` in the hours box
-     4. Select `PIA WireGuard` on the command dropdown
+     4. Select `PIA WireGuard Monitor Tunnels` on the command dropdown
      5. Give it a Description of your choice.
      6. Click Save
  1. Last thing we need to set up is maximum MSS for TCP packets, which is 40 bytes smaller than the MTU of WireGuard, by default Wireguard uses 1420 bytes MTU.
 So we need to set an MSS maximum of 1380.
 (Without this you may have issues loading websites or slow speeds).